pepars-Rashid/to-do-data/README.md

 - [ ] **Mobile app** with native features
 - [ ] **Analytics dashboard** for sync performance

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ---

 **⭐ Star this repository if you found it helpful!**